devSupporters/volder-doc/docs/api/basics.md

 `Custom Error Message` is important feature you must use it. custom error change using default error message to use your custom error message.

-to add a custom error message `{ configName: [value, error message]}`
+To add a custom error message `{ configName: [value, error message]}`
 :::info
-value must be in index 0 of array and error message must be in index 1 of array.
+Value must be in index 0 of array and error message must be in index 1 of array.
 :::
 see the exampe to know how it works.